bobaekang/icjia-r-workshop/slides/module6_slides2.md

 How to google for questions
 ========================================================
-* Be specific and succint
+* Be succinct and specific
     * The search term should be a set of keywords
+    * Package names and/or function names are good keywords
     * Using the relevant error message as a serach term can help
+* Look at questions/answers on platforms like:
+    * Stack Overflow
+    * Quora
+* Refer to "official" resources if available

 "Official" resources